o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-service-api-resources.md

 description: ' Learn about the resources in the Cloud Gem Framework in &ALYlong;. '
 title: Resources
 ---
-# Resources<a name="cloud-canvas-cgf-service-api-resources"></a>
+# Resources {#cloud-canvas-cgf-service-api-resources}

-A cloud gem's service API is implemented based on the resources that are defined in the cloud gem's [resource\-template\.json](/docs/userguide/gems/cloud-canvas/resource-definitions.md#cloud-canvas-resource-template) file\.
+A cloud gem's service API is implemented based on the resources that are defined in the cloud gem's [resource\-template\.json](/docs/userguide/gems/cloud-canvas/resource-definitions#cloud-canvas-resource-template) file\.
 The following are the key resources for a cloud gem:
 + `ServiceAPI` – An AWS CloudFormation custom resource provided by the Cloud Gem Framework\.
 The handler for this resource configures API Gateway to use the cloud gem's `swagger.json` file\.
 + `ServiceLambda` – An AWS Lambda function that implements the cloud gem's functionality\.
-+ `ServiceLambdaConfiguration` – An AWS CloudFormation custom resource provided by Cloud Canvas Resource Manager that [configures](/docs/userguide/gems/cloud-canvas/custom-resources.md#cloud-canvas-custom-resources-lambda-configuration) the `ServiceLambda` resource\.
++ `ServiceLambdaConfiguration` – An AWS CloudFormation custom resource provided by Cloud Canvas Resource Manager that [configures](/docs/userguide/gems/cloud-canvas/custom-resources#cloud-canvas-custom-resources-lambda-configuration) the `ServiceLambda` resource\.

 To add definitions for these resources to a `resource-template.json` file, enter the following command\.